 On a smaller level this could be series of disgruntled reviews on TripAdvisor or a social media backlash over the launch of a new product.

-The speed of response is crucial to the success of managing PR within a crisis.
+Speed of response is crucial to the success of managing public relations within a crisis.
 The rolling news machine and social media demand comment and reaction within minutes, not hours or days.

-The PR team must remain calm under pressure and offer advice on how best to respond to take the momentum out of any crisis and put the brand back in control of its own reputation.
+Public relations teams must remain calm under pressure and offer advice on how best to respond to take the momentum out of any crisis.
+They need to put the brand back in control of its own reputation.

 Choosing not to engage does not limit the damage.